interledger-deprecated/tutorials/letter-shop.md

 * `incoming_prepare` event (in `shop.js`, is triggered when someone else sends you a conditional transfer)
 * `outgoing_fulfill` event (in `pay.js` and `proxy.js`, is triggered when someone else fulfills your conditional transfer)

-If you read the paragraphs above, you will have seen quite a few new words; see the glossary in [IL-RFC-19, draft 1](https://interledger.org/rfcs/0019-glossary/draft-1.html) as a reference if you forget some of them.
+You will have seen quite a few new words in this tutorial; see the glossary in [IL-RFC-19, draft 1](https://interledger.org/rfcs/0019-glossary/draft-1.html) as a reference if you forget some of them.